 Fringing the coastal town of Estoril, Tamariz has long been a favourite with locals and those tourists staying in this smart and lively resort.
 It's a wide run of sand, and the beach enjoys a wealth of amenities, including pedalo rental, diving facilities and a roped-off section surrounding concessionary sun loungers set under parasols.
-A row of restaurants, bars and cafes line the seafront promenade that overlooks the beach, and the esplanade snakes along the coast connecting Estoril with Cascais, 2km away.
+A row of restaurants, bars and cafes line the seafront promenade that overlooks the beach, and the esplanade snakes west along the coast connecting Estoril with Cascais, 2km away.
 Tamariz is a Blue Flag beach meaning its waters are safe and super clean and set within a sustainable environment.
 But if you prefer to relax in a more controlled leisure zone, the neighbouring ocean swimming pool, with temperatures a little warmer than the sea, is an ideal alternative.

 Recommended for Beaches because: A long established leisure destination with excellent infrastructure, Tamariz Beach is also a great nightspot â" free firework displays take place on Saturday nights throughout summer.